rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

-The web app encompasses, thus, different major functionalities and use cases, mainly:
+The web app encompasses, thus, different major functionalities and workflows, mainly:

 1. Inference of CPMs from user data uploaded from a file.